Phone: 803-442-6330 ext 21009

 Mrs. Phaedra Holtzclaw

-Mrs. Holtzclaw is in her 2nd year at Belvedere Elementary School.
-She has spent 15 years working with children of all ages and is excited to be a part of the BES counseling team.
+Mrs. Holtzclaw is in her 3rdyear at Belvedere Elementary School.
+She has spent 20 years working with children of all ages and is excited to be a part of the BES counseling team.
 In addition to being the counseling secretary, she also assists with 504 paperwork as well as designs the yearbook.
 She is an avid Bulldog fan!
 She is wife to and amazing man and mom to a handsome, funny 10 year old.
 Please contact her with any questions or concerns or to make an appointment with Ms. Hall.

 What does School Counseling look like?
 (Ms. Hall's Schedule is below)